CALL NOW: +1 888-771-4769

-Keeping the proper distance between your LED grow lights and your plants is important to robust photosynthesis and growth.
+Keeping the proper distance between your LED grow lights and your plants is important for robust photosynthesis and growth.
 Your LED grow light provides the wavelengths of light your plants need for growth and flowering.
 G8LED grow lights are formulated to the photosynthetic activation radiation (PAR) wavelengths necessary for plant growth.
-Plants will reach for the much coveted light source just like they grow towards the sun in outdoor conditions.
+Plants will reach for the much-coveted light source just like they grow towards the sun in outdoor conditions.
 The general rule of thumb is to increase the distance between the top of the plants’ canopy and the light source as the light becomes more intense.
 This means that hydroponic LED grow lights of different power ratings will perform best at different distances.
-A smaller, less intense light like the 120 Watt LED Grow Light can be lowered to 18-24 inches from the top of the canopy.
-The 240 Watt LED Grow Light should be 24-30 inches from the top of the canopy.
-Larger lights such as the 450 Watt LED Grow Light should be lowered around 30-36 inches from the top of the canopy.
-More intense lights such as the 600 & 900 Watt LED Grow Light should be kept 36-42 inches from the top of the canopy of your plants.
+The 240 Watt LED Grow Light should be 12-24 inches from the top of the canopy.
+Larger lights such as the 450 Watt LED Grow Light should be lowered around 14-30 inches from the top of the canopy.
+More intense lights such as the 600 Watt and the 900 Watt LED Grow Light should be kept at 14-36 inches from the top of the canopy of your plants.

 Do not work in your grow room when it is supposed to be dark in the OFF cycle.
 The plants need the dark time to rest and light intrusion will negatively affect their growth.
 If you must work during the OFF cycle, use green light bulbs for lighting as the green light is reflected by the plants and will not disrupt their sleep schedule.